 When Richard the Lionheart conquered Cyprus in 1190, the island became the centre of the Latin Church in the East.
 The French Lusignan dynasty ruled for over 300 years, establishing vast fortified castles and mountain-top palaces, as well as exquisite Gothic-style cathedrals.
 These were subsequently taken over by the Venetians who left their mark on cities such as Nicosia and Famagusta, until they too were replaced by the Ottomans when, inevitably, churches and cathedrals became mosques as Islam was brought to the island.

 The tour also explores the realities of living in a divided island and we will spend our time visiting the sites of both Greek-speaking southern Cyprus and the Turkish territory of the North.
 We will examine the British presence here until 1963 and the results of the 1974 hostilities.
 Yet in spite of the troubles, the indigenous people of Cyprus, whether Greek- or Turkish-speaking, retain pride in being Cypriots.
 Their rich multi-lingual dialect is testimony to the depth of history that flows through their veins.

-Fly from London Heathrow to Larnaca (British Airways) at c.
-12.00pm.
-Drive 2 hours to reach Paphos.
+Fly from London Heathrow to Larnaca at midday (British Airways).
+Drive c.
+80 miles to reach Paphos, arriving c.
+9.00pm.
 First of three nights in Paphos.

 Professor Lloyd Llewellyn-Jones